Immigrant Advocacy Group

 Mission Statement

-The work of the Immigration Advocacy Group is grounded in our Catholic faith which calls us to welcome the stranger among us.
+The work of the Immigration Advocacy Group is grounded in our Catholic faith calling us to welcome the stranger among us.
 In welcoming the immigrant, migrant, and refugee, we encounter Christ.
-The Catholic Church has consistently upheld our moral obligation to treat the stranger as we could Christ.
-Catholic Social Teaching on immigration recognizes that 1) people have the right to migrate to sustain their lives and the lives of their families; 2) a country has the right to regulate its borders and to control immigration; but 3) a country must regulate its border with justice and mercy.
+The Church has consistently upheld our moral obligation to treat the stranger as we would Christ.
+Catholic Social Teaching on immigration recognizes that 1) people have the right to migrate to sustain their lives and that of their families; 2) a country has the right to regulate its borders and to control immigration; but 3) a country must regulate its border with justice and mercy.
 This teaching is grounded in the equality of all people and the commitment to the common good.
-We seek to accomplish this mission through:
+We seek to accomplish this mission by:

-1. Providing direct assistance to refugees, asylum seekers and other immigrants.
+1. Supporting our members in providing direct assistance to refugees, asylum seekers and other immigrants.

 2. Advocating for just and merciful public policy locally and nationally